 The most recent report from the Social Security Administration covers actual results through 2017.
 In 2018, benefits and expenses paid under Social Security were expected to exceed total revenues for the first time in many years.
-Revenue to the Social Security system comes from taxes paid by employees and employers and from interest and The amount of money you borrowed or deposited, excluding any accumulated interest.
+Revenue to the Social Security system comes from taxes paid by employees and employers and from A charge for borrowing money, most often based on a percentage of the amount owed. and The amount of money you borrowed or deposited, excluding any accumulated interest.
 Some examples include:

 • Credit cards: The amount of purchases you have made but not paid on your credit card ...
 More from the Social Security Trust Fund.
 Under middle-of-the-road assumptions, the Trust Fund is estimated to be depleted in 2034.

 The decreases in the Trust Fund are due in large part to the birth patterns in the US, along with the lengthening of life expectancies.
 Currently, the baby boom generation is receiving benefits and the “baby bust” generation and its employers are paying taxes.
 The graph below shows the number of births in the US by year and, specifically, the numbers of births during the baby boom and baby bust time periods.

 Contributors vs. Beneficiaries

 The graph below shows the number of workers paying social security taxes and the number receiving benefits.

 The green line (beneficiaries) goes up faster than the blue line (covered workers).
 The ratio of the number of beneficiaries per worker (purple line corresponding to right axis) continues to go up in this intermediate projection through 2095, though at a much slower rate starting in 2035.
 The higher number of people born each year starting in 1990 who will be in the workforce and the relatively smaller number of people who will be retiring from the baby bust generation allow the ratio to flatten.